mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 It is located at the bottom of the picker's views.
 By default, it contains no action on desktop, and the actions **Cancel** and **Accept** on mobile.

-You can override the action displayed by passing the `actions` prop to the `actionBar` within `slotProps`, as shown here:
+You can override the actions displayed by passing the `actions` prop to the `actionBar` within `slotProps`, as shown here:

 ```jsx
 <DatePicker